fearnworks/GraphCap/doc/core/providers/index.rst

 Providers
 =========

-This section details the provider integrations available in GraphCap.
+This section details the provider integrations available in graphcap .
 Learn how to configure and extend providers, view configuration examples, and reference integration tests.

 .. toctree::